These inaugural awards recognise the insurance brands displaying the best innovations in their field.Read more…

 According to the death statistics, the most common death cause in the UK is various forms of cancer, as over 1 in 4 (28%) dies from this.
-Second most common reason is heart disease, as 27% dies from different kinds of cancer every year.
+The second most common reason is heart disease, as 27% of people in the UK die from different types of heart disease every year.

 The actuarial tables below are based on the most recent mortality rates in the UK.
 For life insurance companies, they’re only the beginning, because these odds don’t take into account a number of other risk factors, such as lifestyle choices and medical history, that can dramatically increase or decrease people’s chances of making it to a ripe old age.

 Women have a longer life expectancy than men and unsurprisingly, your chance of dying increases with age.
 On a happier note, each generation is living longer than the previous one.

 Death odds for men or see odds for women

 Life expectancy for male newborns is just short of 80 years.
 Their odds of dying in the following year decrease slightly once they’ve blown out their first candle and stay almost at zero until they’re well into their 40s.